DenysNahurnyi/vehicle-management/README.md

  2. Vehicle automatically goes to the Bounty state
  3. Hunder do the chain: Collect -> ChargeAndDrop -> PrepareDropped
  4. Admin terminate vehicle

+  Flow#2

+ 1. User ride the vehicle until battery level goes lover than 20%
+ 2. Vehicle automatically goes to the Bounty state
+ 3. Hunder do the chain: Collect -> ChargeAndDrop -> PrepareDropped
+ 4. Admin place vehicle to the service mode